trueheart78/trueheart78.com/resume.md

 * Stressed the importance of tests in code and led the charge by example.
 * Took the initiative to smash technical debt around outdated tests, and raised the passing specs from 40% to 100%.
-* Upgraded the backend Rails application from Ruby 2.7 to Ruby 3.1.
+* Upgraded the back-end Rails application from Ruby 2.7 to Ruby 3.1.

 ### :pill: CoverMyMeds (2015 to 2022)